 In my second year or so of blogging, I created a recipe for stuffed bell peppers that everyone really seems to enjoy (link below).
-But it had been long time since I even made my own recipe, and because I need to come up with new ideas for this blog all the time, I thought it would be fun to make stuffed bell peppers with a twist.
+But it had been a long time since I even made my own recipe, and because I needed to come up with new ideas for this blog all the time, I thought it would be fun to make stuffed bell peppers with a twist.
 This recipe for Mexican stuffed peppers is the result.

 They went over huge in my house.
 Mini Chef has never been so eager to eat a bell pepper.
 I was truly impressed.
-I left the cheese off for myself, and this would even work for those eating grain free/paleo if you leave the corn out.
-This recipe is really quite flexible, so adjust any way you like!
+I left the cheese off for myself, and this would even work for those eating grain-free/paleo if you leave the corn out.
+This recipe is really quite flexible, so adjust it any way you like.

-These wonderful healthy stuffed peppers have just enough Mexican flare to make dinner super delicious!
-Serve a half of one of these bad boys with a salad for a fabulously filling meal!
+These wonderful, healthy stuffed peppers have just enough Mexican flare to make dinner super delicious!
+Serve half of one of these bad boys with a salad for a fabulously filling meal!

 - 3 large red bell peppers